Today's Articles

 African American, (the term); an article

-*The term African American is celebrated on this date's Registry.
+*The term African American is affirmed on this date's Registry.

 In August of 2005, an Ethiopian-born activist named Abdulaziz Kamus seemed to melt into the crowd, a sea of Black professors, health experts, and community leaders considering how to educate Blacks about the dangers of prostate cancer.
 However, the dividing lines were quickly and pointedly drawn when he suggested focusing on African immigrants.

-The activist Kamus was told the campaign's focus would be strictly on African Americans.
+The activist Kamus was told the campaign would strictly focus on African Americans.
 "He said, 'But I am African, and I am an American citizen; am I not African American?'
 “They said, 'No, no, no, not you.'
 “The census is claiming me as an African American," said Kamus, who has lived in this country for 20 years.
 "If I walk down the streets, white people see me as an African American.
 Yet African Americans are saying, 'You are not one of us.'
 So I ask myself, in this country, how do I define myself?"

 That thorny question is increasingly being raised as the growing number of foreign-born blacks in America inspires a quiet debate over who can claim the term "African American," which has rapidly replaced "black" in much of the nation's political and cultural discourse.
 The demographic shifts, which gained strength in the 1960s after changes in federal immigration law led to increased migration from Africa and Latin America, have been accompanied in some places by fears that newcomers might eclipse American-born Blacks.
 They have also touched off delicate musings about ethnic labels, identity, and the often unspoken differences between people of the same skin color.